 My Personal Prayer for You

 Lord Jesus, restore every broken heart with Your enduring love.
 Heal the hurts; erase the pain; and make Yourself known to everyone seeking You and Your forever love.
 Thank You that Your love is extravagant and never ends–and that it began long before we were even born.
+Teach us how to love one another, as You have loved us.
 You are the One who created forever.
 And with You is where we always want to be.